Wednesday, February 17, 2021

 Gimme a gun and a spare hour

-The controls always feel spritely and suit the game style.
+The controls are absolutely incredible and always feel spritely to suit the game style.
 I love the way you can easily hop from platforms without ever feeling the uncertainty of plummeting to your death because of stodgy mechanics or a sluggish display.
-Dying allows you to restart from the nearest checkpoint which is a great idea that grants a few seconds of invincibility - this comes in handy for running past a difficult scene.
-Trust me, you will love this feature which is needed more than you know!
+Dying allows you to restart from the nearest checkpoint which is a great idea that also grants a few seconds of invincibility - this comes in handy for running past a difficult scene.
+Trust me, you will love this feature, which is needed more than you know (at least for me!).

-Thankfully, we're equipped with a gun and that can be upgraded along the way by collecting the power-ups.
-We also have the limited option of using a smart bomb by pressing down the fire button but these are best left for the bosses or perhaps later trickier scenes that you're struggling with?
-This smart bomb has a fantastic feature - the ability to carry it.
+Thankfully, we're equipped with a gun that can be also upgraded along the way by collecting the power-ups.
+Additionally, we have the limited option of using a smart bomb by pressing down the fire button, but these are best left for the bosses or perhaps later trickier scenes that you're struggling with (I used 'em on the bosses).
+Anyhow, this smart bomb has a fantastic feature - the ability to carry it.
 Yes, you can carry what is nothing less than a nuclear weapon and release it at the right moment you choose.
 A devastating skill.

-Along with the power-ups, there are bonuses to collect which help provide a little help.
-These can be earned by shooting a weird floating object or a hidden part of the background.
-The clock gives extra time, a shield should be obvious and 1Ups are always a relief to find.
-Never leave a key behind unless you enjoy the fun of backtracking...
+Along with the power-ups, there are bonuses to collect which provide extra help.
+These can be earned by shooting a floating object or a hidden part of the background.
+The clock gives extra time, a shield is obvious, and 1Ups are always a relief.
+Never leave a key behind unless you enjoy the fun of backtracking!

 The first level is varied and full of traps - it really is a dangerous world out there!